Ganell-T/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML tags clearly name (describe) what they are.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block; does not place items next to each other. (places on next line) and will fill width of container is no size is set.. display: inline; places items next to each other

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content (edge)

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis (vertical)

 5. Explain why git is valuable to a team of developers.

+It keeps revisions organized, allowing developers to work on the code on their local machine and upload changes.
+Everyone is able to see the changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.